Fire investigators are working to find out what caused a massive fire at a restaurant in downtown Naperville.

 One person dead – another critically hurt – in a fire on the West Side.

 Firefighters on Wednesday night briefly fought an apparent arson fire at the former St. Sava Serbian Orthodox Hall building in northwest Indiana, part of a proposed site of an immigrant detention center.

 When the fire started, Gerardo Rodriguez got out safely from his second floor unit.
 However, amid the chaos, relatives believe he went back in to try to get his mother out from the first floor of the building.
 He didn’t realize she’d already made it out.

 Two Chicago firefighters are recovering tonight after battling a massive blaze on the city’s Southwest Side.

-A man was critically injured after jumping out of a window during a fire Monday morning on the Near West Side.
+A woman was hurt when she jumped out of a window during a fire Sunday morning in the South Chicago neighborhood.